 Applicants are responsible for arranging for the submission of official transcripts from ALL post-secondary (higher education) institutions currently or previously attended, for all credit courses and/or programs.
 Transcripts are not required for non-credit programs or courses, though some programs may require proof of professional certifications or designations.

 Transcripts are considered official only if submitted directly by the Registrar or other recognized authority of the providing institution in the institution's original, sealed envelope.
 If the envelope has been opened, the transcripts are no longer official and new (official) transcripts will be required to complete your application.

 All international transcripts or credentials are subject to an international transcript and/or credential evaluation.

 The statement's purpose is to assess applicants' writing skills, as well as their interest and ability to complete the program.
-Your personal statement should be written as a narrative and must answer all the following questions using each question as a section heading to organize your statement:
+Your personal statement should be written as a three to four page narrative and must address each of the following questions using each question as a separate heading):

 - Why do you wish to enrol in the disaster and emergency management program?

 - What academic courses and/or training have you in the area of disaster and emergency management?

 - What work experience have you in the area of disaster and emergency management?